AlexKontakis/Digital_Cinema/README.md

 # Digital_Cinema
- Website app connected to MongoDB Database
+ Website app connected to MongoDB Database using Pymongo